jvcostta/jvcostta/README.md

 ##

 - 💻 Software engineer student at University of Brasilia
-- 📖 I've been learning Python and JavaScript for AI and C++/C for games
+- 📖 I've been learning Python and JavaScript for AI and C++/C, C# for games
-- ⚡ React / VueJs
+- ⚡ LangChain / React / VueJs
 - 👾 Always learning new technologies and ways to solve software problems

 ##